consolidation/output-formatters/README.md

 - `ListDataInterface`: Any structured data object that implements this interface may use the `getListData()` method to produce the data set that will be used with the list formatter.
 - `TableDataInterface`: Any structured data object that implements this interface may use the `getTableData()` method to produce the data set that will be used with the table formatter.
 - `RenderCellInterface`: Structured data can also provide fine-grain control over how each cell in a table is rendered by implementing the RenderCellInterface.
 See the section below for information on how this is done.
 - `RestructureInterface`: The restructure interface can be implemented by a structured data object to restructure the data in response to options provided by the user.
-For example, the RowsOfFields and AssociativeList data types use this interface to select and reorder the fields that were selected to appear in the output.
-Custom data types usually will not need to implement this interface, as they can inherit this behavior by extending RowsOfFields or AssociativeList.
+For example, the RowsOfFields and PropertyList data types use this interface to select and reorder the fields that were selected to appear in the output.
+Custom data types usually will not need to implement this interface, as they can inherit this behavior by extending RowsOfFields or PropertyList.

 Additionally, structured data may be simplified to arrays via an array simplification object.
 To provide an array simplifier, implement `SimplifyToArrayInterface`, and register the simplifier via `FormatterManager::addSimplifier()`.

 ## Rendering Table Cells

-By default, both the RowsOfFields and AssociativeList data types presume that the contents of each cell is a simple string.
-To render more complicated cell contents, create a custom structured data class by extending either RowsOfFields or AssociativeList, as desired, and implement RenderCellInterface.
+By default, both the RowsOfFields and PropertyList data types presume that the contents of each cell is a simple string.
+To render more complicated cell contents, create a custom structured data class by extending either RowsOfFields or PropertyList, as desired, and implement RenderCellInterface.
 The `renderCell()` method of your class will then be called for each cell, and you may act on it as appropriate.
 ```php
 public function renderCell($key, $cellData, FormatterOptions $options, $rowData)
 {